Gurye County: Bus

 Although Gurye is a small county, it is a tourist designated zone and often visited by Koreans year round.
 The Gurye Bus Terminal located in the center of Gurye-Eup, offers 7 daily bus routes to and from Seoul Nambu Bus Terminal.
 Each bus departs every 2 hours, with the earliest bus departing at 7:00 a.m. and the latest at 7:00 p.m.
 The duration of the trip is 3 hours and 35 minutes, which includes a short concession stop midway.

 There are numerous buses that depart to Suncheon, the closest city with theaters and large department stores (approx 30 mins away) and to Gwangju, the closest metropolitan city which is 1.5 hours away.

 Train

 There is a train station at the opposite end of the Bus Terminal operated by Korail.
 The Guryegu Station is part of the Jeolla line and is located near Sinwol-ri, approximately 10 minutes by car from the Gurye Bus Terminal.
-Please refer to the Korail website for bus routes, times, and fares.
+Please refer to the Korail website for specific bus routes, times, and fares.

 Car

-Suncheon is the nearest city and it takes about 20 minutes by car.
+Suncheon is the nearest city, and it takes about 20 minutes by car.
 Gwangju is the closest metropolitan city, which is approximately 1 hour by car.